moul/bits.manfred.life/posts/beyond-binary.md

 As you journey into the intersection of technology and humanity, remember: code and language are your guideposts in this digital odyssey.

-> "The digital age is driven by language, shaping both the tools we create and the futures we envision." - Jane Smith
+> "The greatest enemy of knowledge is not ignorance; it is the illusion of knowledge." - Stephen Hawking